Peharge/MAVIS-old/README.md

 - **Issue:** Missing permissions or errors during installation.
   **Solution:** Check your user rights and ensure that you have the necessary permissions to install programs.

-If you need further assistance, refer to the [documentation](https://github.com/Peharge/MAVIS/blob/main/Susing-en) or ask a question in the Issues section of the repository.
+If you need further assistance, refer to the [Dokumentation](https://github.com/Peharge/MAVIS/blob/main/learn-mavis) - [Using MAVIS](https://github.com/Peharge/MAVIS/blob/main/using-mavis-3-en.md) or ask a question in the Issues section of the repository.

 ### Installation MAVIS 3 EAP (Nur Windows) - Deutsch